 - Their inside hip collapses

 As a rider you have got to look to the new direction, control the horse’s shoulder and then start thinking about the new direction again, so you really improve the horse’s suppleness and ability to follow the rider’s eye and hand.

 - Keeping strength and balance to the inside

 - Maintaining horse’s outside shoulder

 More expert training advice from Caroline:

-Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, explains how to teach a
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, explains how to teach a

 For all the latest news analysis, competition reports, interviews, features and much more, don’t miss Horse & Hound magazine, on sale every Thursday.